-5) Class recording privacy:
+Class recording privacy:

-Class recordings are reserved only for students in this class for educational purposes.
+If for some reason, a class recording is posted, please note the following University policy that any class recordings are reserved only for students in this class for educational purposes.
 The recordings should not be shared outside the class in any form.
 Violation of this restriction could lead to Student Misconduct proceedings.